 One of Pace’s clients achieved a 14% reduction in new customer churn through their investment in SEO.

-CMO: Enhancing Marketing Performance
+CMO: Enhancing Marketing Performance with SEO

 The chief marketing officer is tasked with driving marketing strategies and ensuring effective, sustainable demand generation for the organization’s goods or services.
 When presenting the business case for SEO to the CMO, you must focus on how SEO can enhance the overall marketing performance of the organization.
 Key areas to highlight include how SEO drives website traffic, improves conversion rates, grows brand awareness, increases share of voice, and assists other marketing channels such as content marketing, email and social media.